Knowledge graphSettings

 Online delivery path

-1. User A sends a message via a WebSocket connection.
+1. User A sends a message through a WebSocket connection.

-4. When the session is active, the message is instantly delivered to the recipient.
+4. If that session is active, the message is pushed directly to the recipient.

 Offline delivery path

-1. The message is first acknowledged and stored in the Message Store.
+1. The message is acknowledged and persisted in durable storage.

-2. Delivery Queue creates a push notification task with a retry policy.
+2. The delivery queue creates a push task and retry schedule.

 Data storage